krider2010/beam/README.md

 The first build will fail because the environment variables need to be setup.
 These can be configured in [the Vercel UI](https://vercel.com/docs/concepts/projects/environment-variables).
 Variables you might want to set can be found in the [.env.example](.env.example) file.

-⚠️ Remember to update your callback URLs after deploying.
+⚠️ Remember to update your callback URLs in the GitHub OAuth app after deploying.

 ## Deploying to Netlify